-Prerequisite: ENGL 1101 with a minimum grade of C; ENGL 1102 with a minimum grade of C. Contact Hours: 3
+Prerequisite: ENGL 1101 with a minimum grade of C or better.
+Contact Hours: 3

 ENGL 2130 - American Literature (3)

 Emphasizes American literature as a reflection of culture and ideas.
 A survey of important works in American literature.
 Includes a variety of literary genres: short stories, poetry, drama, nonfiction, and novels.
 Topics include literature and culture, essential themes and ideas, literature and history, and research skills.